Bouck's Falls

 Bouck's Falls is located in the town of Fulton in Schoharie County, New York.
 This 170 ft waterfall is named after the family of former New York Governor William C. Bouck.

-The waterfall and surrounding lands and waterways are now under Kanien’kehá:ka (Mohawk) ownership.
-In April 2020, the waterfall was recognized as a sacred site by the NYS Government.
+The waterfall and surrounding lands and waterways are privately owned.

 History

 The region around Bouck's Falls was settled by the British Crown in the early seventeenth century.
 During this time, the area was considered part of Albany County.

 A house was built near the falls in 1856.